Flip the Script™

 Act - "If I fight back, will I get hurt worse?"
 Research shows that fighting back keeps you safer.
 Learn self-defence techniques that work against bigger, stronger people.
 Pick your favourite techniques and practice keeping yourself and your friends safe.

-Enhance - Explore your values and sexual desires so you can integrate what you learned from the previous units into your relationships.
+Enhance - Explore your values, boundaries, and sexual desires so you can integrate what you learned from the previous units into your relationships.

 “We regularly see the devastating effect that sexual violence has on young women in our community.
 We are lucky to have this evidence-based program available right here on the North Shore.”